tcoppex/telegram-attesta-bot/README.md

 * */cancel* to stop any current commands.

-When you start the application you first need to generate a profile via the `/profile` command, then use either `/generate` or `/presto`.
+When you start the application you first need to generate a profile via the `/profile` command, then use either `/generate` or `/presto` to generate your certificate.

+When the user ask for a non immediate timestamp (as by using the `/presto` command) a slight noise is add to time shift claim.. for organic lifeness and fun :leaves:

 ## Acknowledgement

 This bot is based on the Certificate PDF generator from @tdopierre and @Apoptoz :
 [AttestationNumeriqueCOVID-19](https://github.com/Apoptoz/AttestationNumeriqueCOVID-19)

-And heavily use the wonderful [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
+And heavily relied on the wonderful [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).

 ## License

-AttestaBot is released under the *GNU General Public License v3.0*, mainly to somewhat ensure the non-use of the data processed by it :)
+*AttestaBot* is released under the **GNU General Public License v3.0**, mainly to assert the non-use of data processed by it :)